Are you looking for things to do in Youngstown Ohio?

 The Suspension Bridge connects the west and the east sides of Mill Creek Park.

-This 86 foot long by 32 feet wide bridge has been nicknamed the Cinderella Bridge, and the Walt Disney Bridge.
+This 86-foot-long by 32-foot-wide bridge has been nicknamed the Cinderella Bridge and the Walt Disney Bridge.

 Recently renovated to its original opulence, the lovely arches and soaring spires make for the best Insta-worthy and romantic photographs!